 6. Cardholder name

-It either mentions first and last name of an individual or specifies the registered name of a company, firm, or an organization holding the account.
+It either mentions first and last name of an individual or specifies the registered name of a company, firm or an organization holding the account.

-7. Embedded microchip
+7. Embedded Microchip

-- Microchip is an electronic storage device which is commonly known as a semiconductor memory.
+Embedded Microchip is on the front side of a credit card.
+It is an electronic storage device commonly known as a semiconductor memory.

 - It provides a comprehensive security to prevent cloning or duplication of a credit card.

 - It encrypts the sensitive data it stores.
-If hackers scan a credit card with some electronic spying device, then they will only fetch encrypted junk and not the original information that microchip contains.
+If hackers scan a credit card with some electronic spying device, then they will only fetch encrypted junk and not the original information that the chip contains.
 This encrypted scrap is almost useless to them as it is very difficult to decode and misuse it intentionally.

-Thus, it acts as a mandatory and essential security feature of a credit card.
+- It acts as a mandatory and essential security feature of a credit card.